Here are what the windows in my previous bedroom looked like: Pretty plain and boring window treatment.

 The colors I use in my bedroom.

 I also mix the colors white and beige along with silver and gold tones in every room.
 I have found that if I purposely do this with these elements everything looks coordinated and never outdated.
 Silver/nickel finishes are “in” right now, gold tones “out”.
 I don’t want to remove some favorite objects they may be in a gold tone.
 I may have off-white trim, but have white tiles or use gold toned candlesticks with silverware.
 I don’t want to have to repaint my beige molding because I added white curtains.
-I make these basics work together by placing the color or finishes around the room so the eye registers the balance and they becomes part of the decorating scheme.
+I make these basics work together by placing the color or finishes around the room so the eye registers the balance and they become part of the decorating scheme.